 Can I get a credit card with bad credit?

-Explore types of credit cards that may be available for people with low credit scores, and learn how to compare options and improve your chances of getting a credit card.
+Learn more about types of credit cards for people with bad credit.
+And find out how to compare your options and improve your chances of getting a card.

 What you’ll learn:

-- If you’re having trouble getting approved for an unsecured credit card, a secured card might be an option.
+If you’re having trouble getting approved for a traditional credit card, you could consider a secured card.

-- To improve your chances of approval, you can start developing responsible habits before you apply.
+- To improve your chances of approval, you could work on developing responsible financial habits before you apply.

 Types of credit cards for people with bad credit